CharnelMouse/FPython/README.md

 `create` works a little differently to normal: it doesn't assign any memory.\
 The value of `here` is therefore unchanged, and consecutive `create` calls point to the same memory position.\
 As with words, the idea is to keep names/aliases and contents separate.

+Only the `( ... )` style of comments is supported, because I don't want to make around with device-dependents issues like how to end a line.